-The Great Scotland Yard Hotel is one of Twenty14 Holdings’ most prestigious projects in London, UK.
-The historically significant Grade II listed Edwardian building, located in the St. James’s district of Westminster, London, will be redeveloped into a high end luxury boutique hotel which is set to open by the first quarter of 2019.
+The iconic Great Scotland Yard Hotel is one of Twenty14 Holdings' most prestigious projects in London, UK.
+The historically significant Grade II listed Edwardian building, located in the St. James's district of Westminster, London, has been redeveloped into a high end luxury boutique hotel.

-The current building at 3-5 Great Scotland Yard has a grand five storey Imperial Red brick and stone façade with arched main entrance, raised ground floor with high ceilings, ornate pediment and tall windows with feature brick and stone detailing.
+The current building at 3-5 Great Scotland Yard has a grand five story Imperial Red brick and stone façade with arched main entrance, raised ground floor with high ceilings, ornate pediment and tall windows with feature brick and stone detailing.

 3-5 Great Scotland Yard has a fascinating history.
 In Tudor times it served as an Embassy-style dwelling for the Kings of Scotland when they visited King Henry VIII and Queen Elizabeth I at neighbouring Whitehall Palace: hence the name Great Scotland Yard (from: the place of the Scottish Lords).